jidongxiao/networksecurity/notes/dhcp/dhcp.md

 - Static DHCP Leases: DHCP servers can be configured to always assign the same IP address to a device with a specific MAC address.
 This is known as a static DHCP lease, useful for devices that need consistent IP addresses.

+## Ports

+- DHCP clients use UDP port 68 to receive responses from the DHCP server.

+- DHCP servers use UDP port 67 to send responses to DHCP clients.

 ## Packets Exchange

 DHCP can involve either a 4-phase or 2-phase exchange, depending on the situation: